 When Is National Taco Day Celebrated?

-National Taco Day has moved dates and is now celebrated on the first Tuesday of October (yes, to line up with ‘Taco Tuesday’).
+National Taco Day has moved dates and is now celebrated on the first Tuesday in October (yes, to line up with ‘Taco Tuesday’).
 Here’s a table that shows the exact dates and weekdays for the celebration up to 2030.
 We hope this will help you plan your taco parties, family gatherings, or just make sure you don’t miss out on the fun.

 YearDate